 Sustainable fashion is nothing but manufacturing clothes and other accessories in a sustainable way like:

-- Using sustainable raw materials or recycled or deadstock clothes (clothes which are in good condition but unworn for years) in order to prevent more new clothes from manufacturing.
+- Using sustainable raw materials or recycled or deadstock clothes (clothes which are in good condition but unworn for years) in order to prevent more new clothes from being manufactured.

 - Uses less water in the production of clothes by going for sustainable alternative fabrics.